Maia-Everett/lintian.eu/_posts/2024-02-18-warcraft-retrospective-15.md

 ### The Battle of Durnholde

-By dropping Taretha's necklace in the hollowed tree, Thrall requests an audience with her, asking her to relay to Blackmoore that he wants to negotiate.
+By dropping Taretha's necklace in the hollowed tree, Thrall requests a meeting with her, asking her to relay to Blackmoore that he wants to negotiate.
 She leaves Durnholde through a secret escape tunnel, reuniting with Thrall for a short while.
 Unfortunately, Blackmoore, who until now lulled Taretha into a false sense of security, had secretly sent a spy after her who learned of the whole exchange.

 Blackmoore greets Thrall from Durnholde's walkway, completely smashed drunk, and refuses Thrall's very generous terms of surrender --- releasing all the captive orcs in exchange for Thrall returning into the wilds and leaving the humans alone.
 Instead, he keeps riling his former slave up, *blabbers out his plan to betray the Alliance*, and Langston, weak-willed coward that he is, misses the opportunity for a peaceful resolution.